np-core/np-phybeast/README.md

 * RAxML-NG (phylogeny)
 * TreeTime (phylodynamics)

-### Beastling Phylodynamics
+### BEAST2 Phylodynamics

-`Beastling` is a submodule of `NanoPath` which aims to make the exploration of complex phylodynamic models in `BEAST2` a little easier, and to scale multiple prior configurations of the models on clusters or `GPU` using `BEAGLE 3`.
-Since prior configurations can have strong impacts on the results of the models, this workflow will require you to prepare `Beastling` configuration files for your datasets or generate the `XML` inputs for your models manually (e.g. via `BEAUTi` or directly modifying your `XML` input files; `XML` templates for supported models can be found in [`np-core/nanopath/nanopath/templates`](https://github.com/np-core/nanopath/tree/master/nanopath/templates))
+`Beastling` is a submodule of `NanoPath` which aims to enable the exploration of complex phylodynamic models for bacterial pathogens in `BEAST2` and to scale multiple model configurations on `GPU` or `CPU` clusters using `BEAGLE 3`.
+Since prior configurations can have strong impacts on the results of the models, this workflow will require you to prepare sensible prior configurations for your data before launching the computation on the `XML` files. `Beastling` configuration templates are available and can be conveniently configured from the command line (**Steps 1 and 2**) or you can generate the `XML` inputs for your models manually; `XML` templates for supported models can be found in [`np-core/nanopath/nanopath/templates`](https://github.com/np-core/nanopath/tree/master/nanopath/templates))

-Supported models and their tags:
+Supported models and their `Beastling` tags:

 * *Birth-Death Skyline Serial* (`bdss`)
 * *Birth-Death Skyline Contemporary* (`bdsc`)